LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ]}
 ```

-The same procedure is performed for the *commands* (+cli)-command of each sensor, to merge available commands of connected sensors into the (+lut).
+The same procedure is performed for all available (+cli)-command of each sensor, to merge available commands of connected sensors into the (+lut).

 #### Dynamic extension of the available Network-Proxy Commands

-In order for the host to be able to send a command to the network multi-sensor setup, the command received must be forwarded to the correct sensor.
+In order for the host to be able to send a command to the network multi-sensor setup, the command received needs to be forwarded to the correct sensor.
 In addition, there are commands such as the previously used *info* or *status* command, which must be intercepted by the *MRPProxy* module so that it can be handled differently (see example listing \ref{lst:mtsc}).

 To realize this, a (+lut) is created in the previous steps, which contains information regarding *requested capability* -> *sensor*-(+uuid) -> *physical sensor* and allows the commands to be routed.

-For commands where there are several entries for *CAPABLE SENSORS ID LUT* in chapter \ref{Sensor_capabilities_merging_algorithm.csv}, there are two possible approaches to how the command is processed:
+For commands, which have several entries for *CAPABLE SENSORS ID LUT* from table \ref{Sensor_capabilities_merging_algorithm.csv}, there are two possible approaches to how the command is processed:

 * Redirect to each capable sensor
 * Extend commands using an id parameter

 These two methods have been implemented and are applied automatically.
 The decision is based on which hardware sensors are connected.
 In a setup where only the same sensor variants are connected, *redirect to each capable sensor* is applied.
 This offers a time advantage as fewer commands need to be sent from the host.
-Thus, with a *readsensor* command, all sensors are read out via one command and the summarized result is transmitted to the host.
+Thus, with a *readsensor* command, all sensors are read out via one command and the summarised result is transmitted to the host.

 The *extend commands using an id parameter* strategy is used for different sensors.
-Each command is extended on the *Network-Proxy*, which is explained in chapter \ref{network-proxy}. by another (+uuid) parameter, according to the following scheme:
+Each command is extended on the *Network-Proxy*, which is explained in chapter \ref{network-proxy} by another (+uuid) parameter, according to the following scheme:

 * *readsensor <axis> <sensor number>* -> *readsensor <axis> <ID>*
 * *opmode* -> *opmode <ID>*

 This allows the host to address individual sensors directly via their specific (+uuid).

 ## Examples

-The following shows some examples of how the (+mrp)-library can be used.
+The following chapter shows some examples of how the (+mrp)-library can be used.
 These examples are limited to a functional minimum for selected modules of the (+mrp)-library.
 The documentation in chapter \ref{documentation} contains further and more detailed examples.
 Many basic examples are also supplied in the form of the test scripts used for testing in chapter \ref{testing}.